-In the following weeks and months writers, publishers, librarians, journalists, scholars, antiquarian booksellers, book collectors and all who are interested in bibliography and the history of the book are invited to submit books to the 17th ILAB Breslauer Prize for Bibliography.
+Throughout the past weeks and months writers, publishers, librarians, journalists, scholars, antiquarian booksellers, book collectors and all who are interested in bibliography and the history of the book were invited to submit books to the 17th ILAB Breslauer Prize for Bibliography.

 The Stationers’ Company and the Printers of London, 1501-1557, Cambridge University Press, 2013.

 Size: 235x160, 2 volumes, hardcover with dust jacket, XXV, 1-599 + XII, 601-1238 pages, with some illustrations.
 Language: English.

 The work explains how the Stationers Company acquired both a charter and a nationwide monopoly of printing.
 In the most detailed and comprehensive investigation of the London book trade in any period, Peter Blayney systematically documents the story from 1501, when printing first established permanent roots inside the City boundaries, until the Stationers' Company was incorporated by royal charter in 1557.
 Blayney’s persistent focus on individuals - most notably the families, rivals, and successors of Richard Pynson, John Rastell, and Robert Redman - keeps this study firmly grounded in the vivid lives and careers of early Tudor Londoners.

 Chronologie des livres de Victor Hugo imprimés en France entre 1819 et 1851.
 Préface de Jean-Marc Hovasse.
 Librairie Jérôme Doucet, 2013.

 Size: 240x160 mm.
 Soft cover.
 250 pp. With color illustrations.
 Press run of 500 numbered copies.
 Language: French.